-For tips on how to store different foods to keep them fresh and safe to eat, visit health.vic.gov.au.
+We’ve also got some pretty good tips on how to store different foods to keep them fresh and safe to eat.

-When you get to the fridge itself, a solution of two cups of water and two tablespoons of bicarbonate soda will help to remove built-up grime.
+If you don’t have either of these to hand and can’t be bothered going to the shops, then a solution of two cups of water and two tablespoons of bicarbonate soda will remove most built-up grime.
 Pay special attention to door seals and dry all surfaces well.
-A wipe with water (in which a few drops of vamilla have been added) will sweeten the task.
+A wipe with water (in which a few drops of vanilla have been added) will sweeten the task.

 Read: Home cleaning tips

 Don’t forget to check for grime in the folds of the door seal or the shelf channels.
 Use a cotton bud or the corner of a cloth to get into those hard-to-reach channels and grooves.

 Once you’re done, make sure you dry your fridge with a paper towel or cloth, and let it cool for a while before returning your foods to their rightful place.